bibleexchange/courses/james-reynolds-sr-sermon-outlines/001/004_life-blood-of-fellowship/the-life-blood-of-fellowship.md

 ## The Basis of our Fellowship

-> "If we walk in the light..."
+> "If we walk in the light&hellip;"

 What does it mean to walk in the light or darkness?
 Light reveals/discovers and darkness hides.

 1. Light reveals/discovers

 > Ephesians 5:13&mdash;But all things that are reproved are made manifest by the light: for whatsoever doth make manifest is light.

 2. Darkness Hides